-We’re talking booking a stay somewhere that uses low-lighting, harvests rainwater and composts, among other things.
+A sustainable stay is more than just a fun alliteration—it’s the way we should all be travelling going forward.
+We’re talking about booking a stay somewhere that uses solar power, harvests rainwater and supports local producers, among other things.

-To help you out and to celebrate Sustainability Month at Urban List, we’ve created a list of sustainable escapes around the Gold Coast, that’ll make you feel even better about saying yes to that weekend getaway.
+But going green doesn’t mean you have to substitute luxury.
+There are loads of luxurious eco-friendly retreats on and around the Gold Coast, which are suitable for couples retreats, a getaway with friends or family vacays.
+To help you out, we’ve created a list of our favourite sustainable stays on the Gold Coast that’ll make you feel even better about saying yes to that getaway.
 After all, you’re doing it for the environment.

 Crystal Creek Rainforest Retreat